StevenBlack/hosts/alternates/fakenews-porn/readme.md

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 A variety of tailored hosts files are provided.

-* Last updated: **July 29 2021**.
+* Last updated: **August 02 2021**.
-* Here's the [raw hosts file with fakenews, porn extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-porn/hosts) containing 112,617 entries.
+* Here's the [raw hosts file with fakenews, porn extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-porn/hosts) containing 113,756 entries.
 * Logo by [@Tobaloidee](https://github.com/Tobaloidee).

 ## List of all hosts file variants